 top of page

 There’s that old adage that says “ignorance is bliss.”
-What it implies is not knowing equals having no worries.
+It implies that not knowing is the same as having no worries.
 As human beings we worry a lot, which creates mostly unnecessary anxiety and internal conflict.
 For example, animals don’t worry about tomorrow or what might happen next year or the year after.
 Nor do they worry about gas prices soaring, how much is in their 401K, or existential issues like nuclear proliferation or the effects of global warming.
 So at first glance, “ignorance is bliss” sounds pretty good.
 But before we begin to make it our new mantra, we should probably remind ourselves that even though ignorance might mean having fewer worries, it doesn’t mean we get to avoid pain.
-It’s inevitable that the bliss of ignorance will turn into pain when certain outcomes are not understood or aren’t prevented due to lack of knowledge.

 When we take a closer look, ignorance is bliss only in the sense that the mind isn’t occupied and agitated with thoughts about the future and what might come to be.
 Animals don’t have the same worries as humans because they lack an intellect and act based on instincts.
 However, when stuff happens (and it always does) ignorance is not bliss—it’s confusion, fear and suffering.
-So, ignorance isn’t something anyone should want to practice.
+Thus, ignorance may seem like a refuge from worry, but it is not freedom.
+It is simply blindness with consequences.

 In the Bhagavad Gita, we find this somewhat encrypted verse: